rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

-# Bad Reasons to Reject Good Papers (and v.v.)
+# Bad Reasons to Reject Good Papers (and vice versa)

 ## or, Am I Reviewer #2 ?

-## On reviewing in Computer Science, especially around PL-related topics (programming languages, semantics, verification)
+### On reviewing in Computer Science, especially around PL-related topics (programming languages, semantics, verification)

-## Peter Sewell, 2021-11-01
+### Peter Sewell, 2021-11-01

 Peer review is an essential aspect of academic research: when it works well, it provides a feedback loop that stimulates and rewards